isabella232/magento-learn.en/help/free-video-library/mage-talk-series.md

 ---
 # MageTalk Series

-In these video series, you will know more about the GDPR, preparations, hack and tricks about how to pass any test, coding best practices, and a bit more about situation-based certification exam questions.
+In these videos, you will learn about GDPR, tips to pass any test, situation-based certification exam questions, coding best practices.

 #### Who is this video for?
 Businesses and developers looking to take advantage of the benefits Magento Commerce 2.